mrcory/Aquarium-Controller/README.md

 4 Channel led controller and aquarium info display.

 This is a project for my aquirium.
 It is a 4 channel (RGBW) controller and thermometer.
+I am currently running this on a Mega 2560

 Features: